-Hello all!
-My name is Meghan Lupien and I am new to WISDOM; however, homeschooling has been an integral part of my life and learning journey.
-I am the oldest of seven children and was homeschooled by my parents from Grade 2 straight through to graduating high school using the Seton Home Study Program.
-After graduating, I went on to study at four different universities in three different countries and have completed two post-secondary degrees.
-I believe that my ever present curiosity, wonder, and yearning for new knowledge and experiences are due to the amazing educational experience that my parents created for me and my siblings.
-I am so thankful for their love in action and the sacrifices that they made to ensure my siblings and I were best prepared for whatever we decided to pursue in life.
-I am also so excited to help support families in their own educational journeys, supporting parents in their right to raise their children according to their beliefs.
+Meghan Lupien is new to WISDOM; however, home schooling has been an integral part of her life and learning journey.
+She is the oldest of seven children and was home schooled by her parents from Grade 2 straight through to graduating high school using the Seton Home Study Program.
+After graduating, she went on to study at four different universities in three different countries and has completed two post-secondary degrees.
+She believes that her ever-present curiosity, wonder, and yearning for new knowledge and experiences are due to the educational foundation her parents created for her and her siblings.
+She is deeply thankful for their love in action and the sacrifices they made to prepare their children for whatever they chose to pursue in life.
+She is also excited to help support families in their own educational journeys, advocating for parents in their right to raise their children according to their beliefs.

-Though my time in the high Arctic has come to a close, I am very excited to take the skills, talents, and supports I have learnt and apply them to helping homeschooling families on their own educational journeys.
-In an ever-changing world, families have a unique opportunity through homeschooling to pursue the pathways that best suit their lifestyles, goals, and dreams.
-I look forward to supporting families in achieving their goals.
-I also look forward to seeing trees again, spending more time with my family, and pursuing the goals and purpose that the Lord is guiding me ever towards.
+Though her time in the high Arctic has come to a close, Meghan is excited to bring her skills, experience, and support to home schooling families.
+She believes that in an ever-changing world, families have a unique opportunity through home schooling to pursue the pathways that best suit their lifestyles, goals, and dreams.
+She looks forward to supporting families in achieving those goals, to seeing trees again, and to spending more time with her own family while following the purposes the Lord sets before her.

 438-349-2592